yz81/yz81.github.io/research.md

 ---

 # Research Summary
+My research focuses on the intersection between strategy and innovation at various levels (regions, firm, project, individual, and patent).
+I use econometric methods combined with computational techniques to study the antecedents, processes, and implications of organizations’ strategic decisions by drawing from theories of knowledge and innovation.

-My research generally covers innovation, strategy, and entrepreneurship.
-Specifically, my research is focused on three interrelated themes:
+Specifically, my research has three interrelated themes:
 1. Digitization and Innovation
 2. Innovation and Patenting
 3. Innovation in China

-In general, I study the intersection between strategy and innovation at different levels (regions, firm, project, individual, and patent).
-I use econometric methods combined with computational techniques to study the antecedents, processes, and implications of organizations’ strategic decisions by drawing from theories of knowledge and innovation.

 # Keywords
 Knowledge and Technological Innovation, Digitization, Data-driven Business